avinashn686/task_app/README.md

 a task management app that has been created in nodejs database used in this project is mysqlite3 there are apis created for create update delete and listing

+just install node
-create api
+use "node app.js" to run the project create api

 /tasks